 - Teacher interns must qualify for substitute teaching according to district guidelines.
 (They must be legally qualified to substitute in that district.)

-- The college supervisor, mentor teacher and teacher intern must agree that the teacher intern is ready to substitute before he or she may take on that responsibility.
-Teacher interns must report any substitute teaching they do to their college supervisor.
+- The university supervisor, mentor teacher, and teacher intern must agree that the teacher intern is ready to substitute before he or she may take on that responsibility.
+Teacher interns must report any substitute teaching they do to their university supervisor.

 - The amount of substitute teaching a teacher intern is asked to do should remain very limited throughout the student teaching semester.